Skip to main content

 • WGS 120: Gender, Sex, and Power

-• WGS 292: Introduction to LGBTQ Studies (typically taught in the fall)
+• WGS 292: Introduction to LGBTQ Studies

-• WGS 392: Queer and Transgender Theory (typically taught in the spring)
+• WGS 392: Queer and Transgender Theory

 One additional elective may be chosen from the following list of approved courses:

-• ANT 270: Anthropology of Gender, and Sexuality
+• ANT 270: Anthropology of Gender and Sexuality

-• PHI 202: Sex, Values, and Human Nature
+• PHI 202: Philosophy of Sex and Sexuality

 • POL 337: Gay and Lesbian Politics & Theory